Minimalism: an undervalued development skill

 - Disqus is an embeddable commenting software.
 The one you can see and try on this page is significantly faster, has no annoying clutter, and is easier to use.

 - Optimizely is a popular A/B testing software.
-It is 200 times bigger than volument.js and has tons of issues.
+Their script is 200 times bigger than Volument.

 - Sentry is an error tracking tool similar to Raygun.
 They are both 200-300 times bigger than the code on this site:

 Just think about it: when the core is just 1% of the product, what does the rest of the code do?
 Likely nothing you absolutely need.

 Maintenance is another thing.
 Volument client weights 4kb which corresponds to 350 lines of source code.
 With this ratio, Optimizely client has 70,000 lines of executable code.

 We have a single developer taking care of the codebase.
 Does Optimizely need ten people to handle theirs?
 Or twenty?
 We don't know, but one thing is for certain: 20 people make more redundancy, technical debt, and bugs than one.

-According to HTTP archive the average size of a web page has gone up from 460K to 1850K in nine years.
+According to HTTP archive the average size of a web page has gone up from 460K to 2000K in ten years.
 The internet is four times fatter.

 If you are struggling to find a market for your product, do what nobody else seems to do: choose minimalism as your leading product development strategy.
 Start making less, but significantly better stuff.

 Listen to Steve Jobs or Dieter Rams on product design, Salvatore Sanfilippo on programming, and Seth Godin on content.